elastic/kibana/packages/kbn-cli-dev-mode/README.md

 The `Optimizer` object manages a `@kbn/optimizer` instance, adapting its configuration and logging to the data available to the CLI.

-## `BasePathProxyServer` (currently passed from core)
+## `BasePathProxyServer`

-The `BasePathProxyServer` is passed to the `CliDevMode` from core when the dev mode is trigged by the `--dev` flag.
 This proxy injects a random three character base path in the URL that Kibana is served from to help ensure that Kibana features are written to adapt to custom base path configurations from users.

 The basePathProxy also has another important job, ensuring that requests don't fail because the server is restarting and that the browser receives front-end assets containing all saved changes.
 We accomplish this by observing the ready state of the `Optimizer` and `DevServer` objects and pausing all requests through the proxy until both objects report that they aren't building/restarting based on recently saved changes.